HollyESmith/Cryptocurrencies/README.md

 ![2 Renamed Unnamed col and set index](https://user-images.githubusercontent.com/97558998/175301722-034bee0a-c3ed-4c13-a16f-4be976627546.png)

-- I kept all cryptocurrencies that were being traded and had a working algorithm, which reduced the dataset to 1,144 rows, and removed the "IsTrading" columns, reducing the dataset to 5 columns.
+- I kept all cryptocurrencies that were being traded and had a working algorithm, which reduced the dataset to 1,144 rows, and removed the "IsTrading" column, reducing the dataset to 5 columns.

 - I then removed rows with null values, which reduced the dataset to 685 rows:

 <img width="656" alt="remove null values" src="https://user-images.githubusercontent.com/97558998/175302559-13b1c552-86ef-4047-be14-51a91adfff92.png">

-- I kept the rows where coins are mined [["TotalCoinsMined"] > 0], which left 532 rows:
+- I kept the rows where coins are mined *[["TotalCoinsMined"] > 0]*, which left 532 rows:

 ![6 coins mined](https://user-images.githubusercontent.com/97558998/175302822-bb4130f2-032d-49d6-b5d9-7bdc3bfe1e66.png)